melgenek/melgenek/_posts/2020-07-29-serverless-tapir.md

 }
 ```

 That's it.
-Now we pass our lambda class into the deployment function, run the `cdk deploy` command in terminal,
+Now we pass our lambda class into the deployment function, run the `cdk deploy` command in the terminal,
-and after a short time our code is up and running in AWS.
+and after a short time, our code is up and running in AWS.

 ```scala
 object Main extends App {